intentframe/intentframe/packages/intentframe-bundle-sdk/intentframe_bundle_sdk/TODO/path_to_production.md

 **1. Process-wide singletons in the registry** `_ACTION_BY_ID`, `_ACTION_INSTANCES`, `_DOMAIN_BY_ID`, `_ACTION_TO_DOMAINS`, `_LOADED_PACKAGES` are module globals.
 - One process = one bundle set.
 No multi-tenant isolation.
-- `ensure_loaded` enforces a single package set per process — fine for `intentframe-core`, hostile for embedding the SDK in a host that wants different bundle sets per request/tenant.
+- `ensure_loaded` enforces a single package set per process — fine for `intentframe-server`, hostile for embedding the SDK in a host that wants different bundle sets per request/tenant.
 - Test suite needed `_bundle_registry_snapshot.py` precisely because the global state is fragile.

 **2. Trust model assumes first-party plugins**